mgsx-dev/gdx-gltf/README.md

 Note that Blender vertex count can be misleading because exported geometry may contains more vertices because of normal split, texture coordinates split or vertex color split.

+## Tangent vertex attributes

+Without tangents, some old GPUs / OpenGL version, require an extension which may not be available.

+In this case you'll get the following error : `GL_OES_standard_derivatives extension or tangent vertex attribute required`

+It's then highly recommended to always provide tangent vertex attributes, it improve performances as well.